shenghuili2/academic-kickstart/content/home/teaching.md

 +++

-I am a teaching assistant for the following course at SYSU:
+I was a teaching assistant for the following course at SYSU:

-* 2017-Spring Software Engineering Training: Cloud Robotics
+* 2017-Spring:  **Software Engineering Training: Cloud Robotics**